PostPods

 from £17.50

 Soil isopods were thought to belong to the cubaris family however more recently were reclassified as Troglodillo sp.
 They are larger species compared to other isopods.
 These species have a very dark colour and white antennae.
-Exotic pet communities love and admire their unique appearance and striking features.
+Exotic pets communities love and admire their unique appearance and striking features.

 Soil Isopods: Summary